Here's How Your Trade Bristol-Myers Squibb Company (BMY) Aggressively Right Now

 BMY’s Market Performance

-BMY stocks went down by -1.13% for the week, with a monthly drop of -2.36% and a quarterly performance of -10.45%, while its annual performance rate touched 16.63%.
-The volatility ratio for the week stands at 2.21% while the volatility levels for the past 30 days are set at 2.30% for Bristol-Myers Squibb Company.
-The simple moving average for the period of the last 20 days is 1.26% for BMY stocks with a simple moving average of -0.35% for the last 200 days.
+BMY stocks went up by 0.59% for the week, with a monthly jump of 6.71% and a quarterly performance of -6.87%, while its annual performance rate touched 18.29%.
+The volatility ratio for the week stands at 1.76% while the volatility levels for the past 30 days are set at 2.12% for Bristol-Myers Squibb Company.
+The simple moving average for the period of the last 20 days is 2.21% for BMY stocks with a simple moving average of 0.67% for the last 200 days.

 Analysts’ Opinion of BMY